“Love starts as a feeling,

 26. The 30-day relationship challenge gets better – Get drunk together on day 26!

 Honoré de Balzac said, “Great love affairs start with champagne…” So, for your 26th task, you have to get drunk with your partner.
 Have a drinking night at home (you can even play drinking games) or go to a bar.
 Long-distance couples can do this over a video call.
 Let yourself loose once the margaritas start working their magic.
 You’ll be your most real self when the alcohol kicks in.

-Just for the fun of it.
+Here comes one of the most amusing relationship challenges for couples.
 Being out at night is lovely – you feel like you’re on top of the world.
 And what could make this better except your favorite flavor of ice cream?
 Drive to a dessert bar or parlor and get a scrumptious sundae.
 It’ll be a night to remember, I promise.